-- a.
-PUBLIC/PRIVATE OPINIONS: The majority of consumers are made aware of biotechnology through media report, which are usually unfavorable, especially in the food and agricultural sectors.
+a) PUBLIC/PRIVATE OPINIONS: Most Algerian consumers are made aware of biotechnology through media reports, which are usually unfavorable, especially in the food and agricultural sectors.
 Press reports always indicate that retailers and traders are unlikely to buy biotech products.
-Most would be unwilling to take responsibility to introduce biotech products. - b.
-MARKET ACCEPTANCE / STUDIES: Most Algerian agricultural scientists and officials are relatively open to biotechnology, and interested in being able to utilize the technology to develop crops suited to the local environment and consumer, but the media commonly report negatively on all GE products.
+Most would be unwilling to take on the responsibility of introducing biotech products to the market.

+b) MARKET ACCEPTANCE / STUDIES: Most Algerian agricultural scientists and officials are relatively open to biotechnology and interested in being able to utilize the technology to develop crops suited to the local environment and consumer.
+The media however, commonly report negatively on all GE products.